Lebowski89/blog/content/common.md

 ***

-Some of the important tasks, and a core reason I'm using Ansible, is to set-up the various configs services.
+A core reason I'm using Ansible is to set up the various configs for my services.
 For this, I typically template a config file from a role directory into a desired folder.

 ### Common Task